-We draw attention to Note 1 in the financial statements, which indicates that the Company had a working capital deficiency and accumulated deficit as at December 31, 2020.
+We draw attention to Note 1 in the financial statements, which indicates that the Company had limited working capital and an accumulated deficit as at December 31, 2021.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that material uncertainties exist that cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.